Swiftly1/CsharpToColouredHTML/README.md

 Additionally if this tool colours something incorrectly,

-then it is very easily to fix that - just by changing CSS class
+then it is very easy to fix that - just by changing CSS class.
 ________
 Microsoft Docs default code highlighting (left) vs. this project (right)